Density ratio model for multiple types of survival data with empirical likelihood: Acknowledgments

-This supplementary material presents additional simulation results evaluating the Kolmogorov--Smirnov distances between the proposed density ratio model (DRM) estimator and the truth under model overspecification, misspecification, and identical distribution settings.
 In Scenarios~(i) and~(ii), we simulate right-censored (RC) and length-biased right-censored (LBRC) failure times using the same gamma distribution settings as in the main text.
 In Scenario~(iii), both the RC and LBRC failure times are generated from an identical gamma distribution with shape parameter $0.5$, $1$, or $2$ and scale parameter $2$.

 To make the results self-contained, we also include the performance of the competing methods considered in the main text in all tables, to facilitate better comparison for readers.

 \begin{enumerate} \item[(i)] Tables~\ref{supp_overspec_dechaz}--\ref{supp_overspec_inchaz} summarize the simulation results when the DRM is overspecified with the vector-valued basis functions $h(x)=(x, \log(x))$, when the most suitable basis function is $h^*(x)=\log(x)$, corresponding to the decreasing-, constant-, and increasing-hazard settings, respectively.
 Such an overspecified model covers the gamma family without the equal-scale-parameter assumption.